 The resulting show is very beautiful.
 It reminds you what true religious devotion and actual Christianity are about.
 With today’s climate of religious hypocrisy running rampant, it’s nice to see that no matter what your dogma may be, the church can be a haven of family and community for anyone who asks to be a part.

-“They Shall Take Up Serpents” is presented by Garrett Matthews Productions at the Firehouse union hall first floor, 748 Mass Ave.
+“They Shall Take Up Serpents” is presented by Garret Matthews Productions at the Firehouse union hall first floor, 748 Mass Ave.